 So now what?
 If you’re working on cast iron heads, there are removers that work by prying out the inserts.
 The down side for these pullers is that they often won’t fit into small engines and they can damage the casting below the insert.
 Again, if you’re working on aluminum heads, they won’t work and you’re back to square one.

 The newest method for removing seat inserts has been developed in the last few years to use the 3-angle cutting system that’s becoming more common in shops.
 The Goodson brand is called 3-D Fast Cut™ but this method will work with virtually any popular 3-angle system.
 Basically what you’re doing is relieving the press fit for quick and easy removal.

 If you’re using the 3-D Fast Cut (or other 3-angle system) you have most of the tooling you need in your shop already.
 The only new parts you’ll need include the Tip Holders and cutting tips.
-You may also want to invest in a counterbore cutter micrometer if you don’t already have one, as this is a technique that requires exact set-up.

 Step One – Set up your cutter for the first cut